-Spatial planning for the runway extensions can be found in SAIP 1 (2013).
-Operation on the extended runways is specified in SAIP 2 (2017).
+Spatial planning for the runway extensions can be found in the SAIP.
+Operation on the extended runways is specified in the SAIP detailed plan (Objektblatt) for Zurich Airport, which was last fundamentally revised by the Federal Council in August 2017.
 The runway extensions are also included in the cantonal planning guidelines.

 The cantonal representatives in the Board of Directors of Flughafen Zürich AG have a blocking minority (§ 10 Airport Act, 748.1) in the event of resolutions on the submission of planning applications for changes to the location and lengths of the runways.
 The cantonal representatives in the Board of Directors are bound by the directives of the Government Council when exercising this blocking minority (§ 19 Airport Act).

 The directives of the Government Council are subject to the approval of Cantonal Parliament.
 With the resolution of 19 May 2021, the Government Council applied to Cantonal Parliament to approve its instruction approving the project.
-Based on the Airport Act of the Canton of Zurich, voters in the Canton of Zurich – if this is requested by means of an optional referendum – will have the last word on the proposed runway extensions, even if the Cantonal Parliament was to reject the project.
+The Cantonal Parliament approved the Government Council's directive on August 28, 2023.
+Due to a referendum against the Cantonal Parliament's decision, the voters of the Canton of Zurich will have the final say on the project.
+The popular vote will take place on March 3, 2024.

 - Project description for the planning approval application for runway extensions 28 and 32 (pdf, German only)

 - EMPA-report No. 5214.019524-1 regarding "Runway extensions 28 and 32, calculation of aircraft noise according to noise abatement ordinance" (pdf, German only)